spencerpogo/imaptutorial/README.md

-# How to make a python program to read and respond to emails
+# How to make a python email reply bot
-Hey guys!

-In this tutorial we will be learning how to make a python program that can login and read emails from our email account using IMAP and send messages using SMTP!
+In this tutorial we will be learning how to make a python program that can read emails and respond based on the content.
+Once you have the fundamentals of the program, you can write your own functions to do anything.
+I will provide a 2 examples: a weather bot and a remote commands/shell script executor (useful on your own machine rather than repl.it)
-The possible applications of this are endless, from email bots to an email shell!

 ### What is IMAP?
 IMAP stands for Ineternet Mail Access Protocol.
 Almost all email clients, even web based ones, login to your email providers email server using IMAP.
 With IMAP there are folders to organize emails and emails stay on the server unless explicitly deleted.